iosbrowser/polyfills/README.md

 # Polyfills

-This project provides JavaScript polyfills for Mobile Safari and WebKit-based views on iOS.
+This project provides JavaScript polyfills (and fixes) for Mobile Safari and WebKit-based views on iOS.

 ## Description

 The `Polyfills` tweak injects JavaScript polyfills to enhance web compatibility for older iOS versions.
 It targets Mobile Safari, Safari View Services, and general WebKit views.
-The JavaScript polyfills can be found in `/scripts` folder.
+The JavaScript polyfills can be found in `/scripts` and `/scripts-post` folders.

 ## Requirements